 14 Jun 2022

 Csoba Dénes

-Dénes a társasági jog és az M&A területének szakértője.
+Dénes a társasági jog, a bizalmi vagyonkezelés és az M&A területének szakértője.

+14 Jun 2022